Types

 Choose a preferred language

 Bacteremia is a bacterial infection that has spread to the bloodstream.
-This is serious because it can cause a lot of harm to the body.
+It's serious because it can cause a lot of harm to the body.
 It can spread to other organs, including the bones, joints, kidneys, brain, and lungs.
 Bacteremia that spreads and causes significant inflammation in the body is called sepsis.

 You will have lab tests and imaging tests.
 The lab tests will include blood cultures to check for bacteremia.
 Blood cultures will find out the type of bacteria that you have.
 You will likely be started on antibiotics even before the results of the blood cultures are known.